Skip to main content

 • Southwest ADA Center

 The Southwest ADA Center is the leading resource on the Americans with Disabilities Act (ADA) in the Southwest.
-As part of the ADA National Network, it is funded by NIDILRR.
-The Center serves people with disabilities, employers, agencies, schools, service providers, advocacy groups, religious entities, and more.
+As part of the ADA National Network, the Southwest ADA Center serves people with disabilities, employers, agencies, schools, service providers, advocacy groups, religious entities, and more.
 Staff provide training, publications, and confidential assistance via the toll-free hotline: 800-949-4232.

 Learn More About Southwest ADA Center